Coronation: Coronation of heirs apparent

 The custom of crowning heirs apparent also originates from the Roman Empire.
 Many emperors chose to elevate their children directly to augustus (emperor) instead of leaving them as caesar (heir apparent).
-These co-emperors didn't exercise real power and are often excluded from the numbering of emperors, as their proclamations only served to settle the succession.
-The first known coronation of a co-emperor occurred in 367, when Valentinian I crowned his 8-years old son Gratian.
-After the reign of Leo I, heirs apparent —nominal co-rulers titled augustus and later basileus— were also crowned by the Patriarch of Constantinople, as in the case of his 6-years old son Leo II in 473.
+These co-emperors did not exercise real power and are often excluded from the numbering of emperors, as their proclamations only served to settle the succession.
+The first known coronation of a co-emperor occurred in 367, when Valentinian I crowned his eight-year-old son Gratian.
+After the reign of Leo I, heirs apparent —nominal co-rulers titled augustus and later basileus— were also crowned by the Patriarch of Constantinople, as in the case of his six-year-old grandson Leo II in 473.

 During the Middle Ages, the Capetian Kings of France chose to have their heirs apparent crowned during their own lifetime to avoid succession disputes.
 This practice was later adopted by Angevin Kings of England, Kings of Hungary and other European monarchs.
 From the moment of their coronation, the heirs were regarded as junior kings (rex iunior), but they exercised little power and historically were not included in the numbering of monarchs if they predeceased their fathers.
 The nobility disliked this custom, as it reduced their chances to benefit from a possible succession dispute.

 The last heir apparent to the French throne to be crowned during his father's lifetime was the future Philip II.
 The only crowned heir apparent to the English throne was Henry the Young King, who was first crowned alone and then with his wife, Margaret of France.
-It is worth noting that King Stephen attempted to have his son Eustace IV of Boulogne crowned in his lifetime but faced serious papal opposition as the Church did not want to be seen as intervening in the Anarchy.
+King Stephen attempted to have his son Eustace IV of Boulogne crowned in his lifetime but faced serious papal opposition as the Church did not want to be seen as intervening in the Anarchy.
 The practice was eventually abandoned by all kingdoms that had adopted it, as the rules of primogeniture became stronger.
 The last coronation of an heir apparent, with the exception of that of the Prince of Wales in 1969, was the coronation of the future Emperor Ferdinand I of Austria as junior King of Hungary in 1830.